Angieyu232/python-interview/README.md

 ```

 ### Basic structures
-Python has six built-in types of sequences, but the most common ones are lists and tuples.
+Python has six built-in types of sequences, but the most common ones are *list* and *tuple*.

+The function of list and tuple is pretty much identicy, except for
+- tuple use parentheses (()) instead of square brackets ([])
+- tuple is immutable, meaning, you can't assign a value tuple[3] = newValue

  #### List:
 ```python